 Lewis and Sinclair Co Ltd

 Fire was a fear in any home before emergency services were commonplace.
-Erddig had its fair share of minor fires, all extinguished safely by estate workers who would be summoned by the bell being rung in the central bell-tower.
+Erddig had its fair share of minor fires, all extinguished safely by estate workers who would have been summoned by the ringing of the bell in the central bell-tower.
 Simon Yorke III (1811-94) seems to have been particularly fearful of a fire at Erddig.
-He went to the extent of purchasing more than 50 of these H.D.
+He purchased more than 50 of these H.D.
 Harden glass extinguisher bottles or 'grenades', filled with 72% water, 19% common salt and 9% ammonium chloride.
-Thrown into a small fire the idea was that the ammonium chloride heated to boiling point and produced fumes which 'blanketed' the fire, but in effect it was no more use than throwing a cupful of water at the flames.
-Placed at various locations throughout the house, they can still be seen today.
+The idea was that when the bottles were thrown into a small fire, the ammonium chloride would heat to boiling point and produce fumes with which to 'blanket' the fire.
+In reality, these bottles were not more useful than throwing a cup of water at the flames.
+Placed at various locations throughout the house, these 'grenades' can still be seen today.

 Fire extinguisher grenade - One of fifty-three 'Harden Star' ribbed blue glass fire grenades.

 Given by Phillip Yorke III (1905-1978) along with the estate, house and contents to the National Trust in 1973.